Bangkok–Chonburi bid for the 2030 Summer Youth Olympics: Previous bids

 Both Bangkok and Chonburi Province had never hosted the Games.
+Thailand and Bangkok made two bids (2008 Summer Olympics and 2010 Summer Youth Olympics), but both were eliminated before final votes.

-Thailand and Bangkok made two bids (2008 Summer Olympics and 2010 Summer Youth Olympics).
+Outside of Olympics, both cities were gained host of 2021 Asian Indoor and Martial Arts Games, but in 2024 the OCA decided to cancel AIMAG 2021 after several postpone announcements due to COVID-19 pandemic, and failed to meet contractual obligations.
+Both, alongside Songkhla, will host 2025 SEA Games.

 Bid preparation

 2018

-On 15 March, During NOCT Executive Board Meeting, Khun Ying Patama Leeswadtrakul representative revealed that she discussed Thomas Bach about 2026 Youth Olympics bid and NOCT EB appointed NOCT Secretary General Maj.Gen.
-Jaruek Areeradchakaaran to chairman of bid committee for presentation to Ministry of Tourism and Sports.
+On 15 March, during NOCT Executive Board meeting, Khun Ying Patama Leeswadtrakul representative revealed that she discussed IOC President Thomas Bach about 2026 Youth Olympics bid and NOCT EB appointed NOCT Secretary General Maj.
+Gen. Jaruek Areeradchakaaran to chairman of the bid committee for presentation to Ministry of Tourism and Sports.